-Traditional Chinese Medicine practitioner may also use this to treat certain gastrointestinal and respiratory illnesses as well as pain.
+Traditional Chinese Medicine practitioners may also use this to treat certain gastrointestinal and respiratory illnesses as well as pain.

 Does cupping therapy hurt?

-The size of the cups is also important.
-The bigger the cups, the more comfortable the treatment.
-Smaller cups may feel more like pinching.
-I would choose the biggest cup that fits the area you are treating to reduce the likelihood of discomfort.
+Cupping is typically a fairly comfortable treatment, but it can depend on how much suction is being used.
+In addition, the size of the cup can have an impact in certain areas.
+Generally, the bigger the cups, the more comfortable the treatment.
+Conversely, smaller cups may feel more like pinching.
+As a result, I would choose the biggest cup that fits the area you are treating to reduce the likelihood of discomfort.

-Mild discomfort maybe experienced with aggressive cupping over tight or sore muscles.
-This can be similar to the feeling of a deep tissue massage or myofascial release with a foam roller.
+Mild discomfort may be experienced with aggressive cupping over tight or sore muscles.
+Comparatively, this is similar to the feeling of a deep tissue massage or release with a foam roller.

 Can I do cupping at home?/ Where can I get a cupping set?

 Cupping sets are relatively inexpensive and pretty simple to use.
-Some sets come with a hose that goes from the cup to the pump.
-This makes it easier for you to access hard to reach areas.
+Further, some sets come with a hose that goes from the cup to the pump, allowing for easier access to hard to reach areas.

-I’m finding that more clients are asking about purchasing a set for home.
-I would say this is a great investment that I, myself, have already made.
+Often the client will ask about purchasing a set for home.
+This can certainly be considered a great investment that I, myself, have already made.

 It serves as a great alternative to soft tissue release techniques that can be tough on your hands over time.
 For your patients who are squeamish about needles, you can suggest cupping instead of acupuncture or dry needling.